 “This sighting was not far from where she went missing, and we think she circled the area for several days, coming out at dawn and dusk.
 Finally, she was seen approaching the trap but never went in.
 It was all incredibly frustrating.

 “Local farmers were brilliant, allowing us to search their land and notifying workers that she was missing.
 I don’t know how many miles we must have walked daily, but it was a lot!
+Other people were terrific, with strangers putting up posters and handing out fliers.
+We can’t thank them enough.

 “One day, a lorry driver rang to say he’d seen Scooby in a nearby village.
 He tried to close the gates to the farm which she was near, but they wouldn’t complete, and she ran off again.
+That was a low point, mainly because there had been no more sightings for ages, and we began to think something awful had happened.

 Constant Searching

-“After nearly seven weeks of constant searching, we were all exhausted and decided to go for a camping weekend.
+“After nearly seven weeks of continuous searching, we were all exhausted and decided to go for a camping weekend.
 Just as we’d loaded the car, a local farmer telephoned to say that he and his wife had seen Scooby, who had started following their vehicle around the fields.

 They’d driven around for a while, but she’d kept trotting behind them, so they stopped and got out.
 Then, to everyone’s surprise, Scooby seemed to give herself up as she walked over and jumped into their car!